basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 we recommend doing this only if you are certain that the key does not yet exist.

-Instructions on using context objects can be found in our documentation on [[object updates]].
+Instructions on using causal context can be found in our documentation on [[object updates]].

 ## Strongly Consistent Writes